EDC – What’s in your pockets?

 A small para-cord 550 bracelet can be broken down, and the inner strands can be used for such things as fishing line, line for tents or emergency shelters, or even cutting down a small tree with the right bracelet!

-I have mine on me at all times.
-I even sleep and shower with.
+I have mine on me at all times, even sleeping and showering with it.
 I used to take it off before showering, but realized it was beginning to look kind of dingy.
 Now it stays clean looking, and is no worse for wear from the water in the shower.

 Wallet/Keys/Belt – If you notice in the top picture of my EDC, my wallet and keys are included in that pic, as they go with me everywhere.
 And literally, I do not leave home without them.